The Five-Storied Pagoda: Plot Synopsis

 Jūbei is a poor carpenter working under the master architect Genta.
 When the Abbot proposes the construction of a new pagoda, Jūbei insists that he take charge of the construction.
-The Abott has pity on Jūbei.
+The Abbot has pity on Jūbei.
 Genta proposes cooperation between the two, but Jūbei rejects his offer.
-The Abott finally gives Jūbei full authority over the project.
+The Abbot finally gives Jūbei full authority over the project.
 One of Genta's servants, Seikichi, is furious about Jūbei rejecting his master's offer which makes him lose face.
 Seikichi goes to the construction yard of the pagoda and attacks Jūbei in a rage, cutting off his ear and severely wounding him.
 Despite his injuries, Jūbei insists upon finishing the project.
 Eventually the pagoda is completed, but then one night a terrible storm hits Edo, endangering the pagoda.
 One of the servants, Eiji tricks Jūbei into coming to the site during the storm.
 Jūbei rushes to the roof of the pagoda and stands in defiance of the storm and waits for the storm to die out.
 Everyone fears the pagoda will come crashing down, but amazingly enough, it stays standing.
 In the coming days, the Abbot finalizes the pagoda with an inscription signifying the pagoda was built by Jūbei, and approved by Genta.